lupyuen/lupyuen.github.io/src/ci5.md

 # macOS Build Farm

-_What about the macOS Build Farm?_
+_What about the macOS Build Farm for NuttX?_

 Earlier we compiled NuttX for One Single Target.
 Now we scale up and __Compile All NuttX Targets__...
 Non-Stop 24 by 7!